-In 2018, the John Hannavy Collection will be put up for auction.
+In 2019, the remainder of the John Hannavy Collection will be put up for auction.
 Watch out for further details once an auction date has been agreed.

-The collection will be a featured part of the 'Photography: The First Hundred Years' sale at Dominic Winter Auctioneers in Cirencester, Gloucestershire, on March 9th 2018.
+The first half of the collection featured in the 'Photography: The First Hundred Years' sale at Dominic Winter Auctioneers in Cirencester, Gloucestershire, on March 9th 2018.

 Roger Fenton: Chasseurs d'Afrique, salt print from a wet collodion negative.
 This is one of a collection of Fenton's Crimean images which will be included in the auction.
 John has been collecting 19th and early 20th century photographca for over forty years.
 As well as providing illustrations for several of his books, the collection served as a teaching aid in his academic career at the University of Bolton, where he was Professor in Photography and Photographic History.

 The Victorian Photographs of Dr. Thomas Keith and John Forbes White is still available from John Hannavy Publishing price £20.00 + P&P.